Skip to main content

 Learning During School Breaks

-Visit your local library to take advantage of all the fantastic activities and resources it has to offer — including reading challenges, writing competitions, book clubs, author talks, craft classes, maker space workshops, STEM programs, awesome book recommendations, and much, much more.
+Visit your local library to take advantage of all the fantastic activities and resources it has to offer.
+At the library, you can find reading challenges, writing competitions, book clubs, author talks, craft classes, maker space workshops, STEM programs, awesome book recommendations, and much, much more.

 As my family spent some quality time together over the recent long weekend, it was clear that we’d all needed some downtime, play, and rest.